 What Causes Fuzzy Cauliflower Heads?

-As mentioned, cauliflower is much more at risk for cole crop disorders than its cousins due to stressors.
-Because it enjoys moderately warm temperatures, the effects of higher temperatures during its growing season can affect the curd adversely.
+As mentioned, cauliflower is much more at risk for Cole crop disorders than its cousins due to stressors.
+Since it enjoys moderately warm temperatures, the effects of higher temperatures during its growing season can affect the curd adversely.
 Timing of planting is crucial.
 This goes hand in hand with selecting the correct variety of cauliflower to plant in your region.

 How to Prevent Cauliflower Ricing